 Step 3.
 Read the species descriptions and look for field marks that can be used to rule out one or more of the candidates.
 By reading the descriptions we learn the following:

-Green Frogs have dorsolateral ridges (dorsolateral ridges are folds/lines of skin running down each side of the frog’s back and are as useful for identifying species as knowing if a tree has opposite or alternate branches… this field mark can be used to narrow the list down considerably).
+Green Frogs have dorsolateral ridges (dorsolateral ridges are folds/lines of skin running down each side of the frog’s back and are as useful for identifying species as knowing if a tree has opposite or alternate branches).
 Bullfrogs do not have dorsolateral ridges.
 Mink Frogs sometimes have dorsolateral ridges.

 The frog in question does not have dorsolateral ridges, so we can take the Green Frog off the list.
 Furthermore, the frog in the picture has dark bands across the hind legs.
 The book explains that Mink Frogs can have round or irregularly-shaped spots on the legs that run along their legs, not across them.
 This is strong evidence that we are not looking at a Mink Frog, but rather a Bullfrog.
 Lastly, this frog was about 4-inches in length, which is significantly larger than a Mink Frog, but within the expected size range of a Bullfrog.

 When I was young and being coached by the VT Herp Atlas director, Jim Andrews on how to write a good description so my sightings could be added to the species maps, he told me a simple rule that I still stand by today.
 Use three field marks that combined can rule out any similar species in the area.
 Thankfully, good field guides will list more than three.
 In the case of the Bullfrog, we used the lack of dorsolateral ridges, the crossbanding pattern on the hind legs, and the frog’s size to rule out all similar species found in the area.